 Join this Action! $150 provides the materials to make school uniforms for 3 students for 1 year.
-Contact Us if you wish to contribute.
+See information on the bottom of the page if you wish to contribute.

 Avido has partnered with primary schools in Kibera to identify students at risk of dropping out due to unpaid school fees.
 Since 2017, 20 students have received scholarships from Lookslike Avido under this initiative.